Bibobu/lammps/doc/src/compute_born.rst

 Define a compute that calculates :math:`\frac{\partial{}U}{\partial\varepsilon_{i}\partial\varepsilon_{j}}` the second derivatives of the potential energy :math:`U` with regard to strain tensor :math:`\varepsilon` elements.
-These values can be used to compute:
+These values are related to:

 .. math::